seregazhuk/seregazhuk.github.io_old/_posts/2016-05-21-laravel-multi-auth.md

 ### Change config

 Now it's time to make some changes in `config/auth.php`.
-First of all `guards` array.
+First of all, `guards` array.
 This array defines how authentication is performed for every request.
 We can either use session or tokens for handling authentication.

 {% highlight php %}